falconx/encounter-react/README.md

 2. [ ] Link found presences menu item from map to page.
 3. [ ] Leave a message when releasing a presence.
 4. [ ] Show presence message when on confirmation page before collecting a presence.
+5. [ ] Show profile image of presence uid on confirmation page before collecting a presence.

 Phase 7:
 1. [ ] Only allow 3 presences to be released at any one time, per user.